xmos/lib_xcore_c/lib_xcore_c/doc/rst/xcore_c.rst

   1. The timer to configure
   2. The time at which the next event should fire
   3. A ``void*`` which is user data that is passed to the handler
-  4. The callback function to call when events are triggered by the timer
+  4. The select_callback_t function to call when events are triggered by the timer

 *Note*: There are similar functions for ports (``port_setup_select_callback()``) and channel ends (``chanend_setup_select_callback()``).